The view at sunrise from Mt. Liberty, NH. For some amazing, full resolution panoramic shots, click here.

 -

 Using a collapsable water filtering bag like the CNOC Vecto was great, but it was hard to store so the weight would be in the center of the pack.
 Having something bottle-shaped would make more sense so it can fit in the side pockets of a backpack.
 If you want a bottle to filter with as you drink, get a collapsable bottle like the CNOC Vesica or something similar.
-You don’t want to filter directly from a Smart Water bottle, because it’ll just crumple (there’s no air inlet while you squeeze the water out, and eventually you’ll have to take the filter off and let air in).
+You don’t want to filter directly from a Smart Water bottle, because it’ll just crumple unnaturally (there’s no air inlet while you squeeze the water out, and eventually you’ll have to take the filter off and let air in) – the Vesica will still crumple, but it’ll be a lot less annoying to deal with, and you won’t have to let air in at any point.

 -